 If you’re looking to get a little deeper into the snow, Burlington is surrounded by a wonderful selection of Conservation areas, each one offering something different than the next.
 Hilton Falls has long been a family favourite for hiking alongside a frozen river, waterfall and reservoir.
 Stuff your pockets with bird seed for the chickadees who will pop down and pick snacks right out of your hand!
 Park staff also often build huge bonfires near the waterfalls so you can stop to warm up and even roast a marshmallow or cook a hotdog by the crackling fire.
 You can also go cross-country skiing on site or check out one of the other many Halton parks open year-round for snowy, peaceful hiking and great views of the Niagara Escarpment.

 Most people think of the Royal Botanical Gardens as a warm-weather destination, but they actually have quite a bit on offer during the winter, too.
 They bring in special exhibits for winter visitors.
-Note to the squeamish: this year, it’s all about creepy, crawly spiders!
-In addition, some of the grounds are still open for trail walking and exploring.
-And if you prefer flora over bugs, their indoor plants, such as their stunning orchids, are always on display.
+In addition, some of the grounds are still open for trail walking and exploring, and their indoor plants, such as their stunning orchids, are always on display.

 After taking in the peaceful garden grounds, you’re a hop, skip and a jump away from Easterbrook’s—Canada’s second-oldest hot dog stand.
 Stop in to the cute retro diner for one of the footlongs that’s made them popular since 1930.
 In case you were wondering, the accolade for oldest place to grab a “dog” belongs to Skinners Hot Dogs in Lockport, Manitoba.